Kong/docs.konghq.com/app/docs/enterprise/0.31-x/getting-started/enabling-plugins.md

 ### Next Steps

-Now that you've configured the **key-auth** plugin, lets learn how to add Consumers to your API so we can continue proxying requests through Kong.
+Now that you've configured the **key-auth** plugin, let's learn to add Consumers to your API so we can continue proxying requests through Kong.

 Go to [Adding Consumers &rsaquo;][adding-consumers]